 Our American friends smile rather sarcastically because, while we deprecate annexation in America. we are carrying on annexation in Asia.
-Oude is no sooner taken within the direct rule of the East India Company, than we hear reports that another great province, the NIZAM's territory, is to be treated in like manner; and we may add, our own hope that before many years not a vestige will remain in East India of those separate States.
+Oude is no sooner taken within the direct rule of the East India Company, than we hear reports that another great province, the NIZAM's territory, is to be treated in like manner; and we may add our own hope that before many years not a vestige will remain in East India of those separate States.
 But the distinction between the Indian process and the American is that between "annexation" and consolidation.
 This consolidation does not in the slightest degree disturb the outward boundaries of India.
 It is no extension of territory.
-All these States have been in fact founded by British power upon terms for the natives which the natives, have broken.
-It is true that annexation in America extends the power of a higher race, benefits the territory annexed, and enlarged the frontiers of civilisation : still we are not so anti-ministerial as to be blind to the distinction between consolidation and annexation.
-At home the balance of activity continues to lie with the distinguished persons in oriminal society.
+All these States have been in fact founded by British power upon terms for the natives which the natives have, broken.
+It is true that annexation in America extends the power of a higher race, benefits the territory annexed, and enlarged the frontiers of isivilisation : still we are not so anti-ministerial as nto be blind to the distinction between consolidation and annexation. nanAt home the balance of activity continues to lie with the distinguished persons in criminal society.
 The leading political men scarcely get on anywhere.
-Mr. CONDEN has accompanied a peace deputation, asking Lord PALMERSTON: to prefer arbitration to wars but Lord PALMERSTON'S experiences do not challe him to promise compliance.
-The Literary Briands of Roland likewises approach our Premier, all start start and request the restoration of Poland; and some gentlement of a serious turn have been requesting Sir GEORGE GREET to make another attempt at closing houses of public entertainment on Sundays.
+Mr. COBDEN has accompanied a peace deputation, asking Lord PALMERSTON to prefer arbitration to war , but Lord PALMERSTON'S experiences do not enable him to promise compliance.
+The Literary Triends of Poland likewise approach our Premier, homes of the humbler classes.

+and request the restoration of Poland; and some gentremen of a stricts turn have been requesting Sir GEORGE GREY to make another attempt at closing houses of public entertainment on Sundays.
 But none of these movements move.
-They get on about as well as Lord PALMERSTON's Government; which, though it succeeds in the Paris Conference, has lost two votes in the House of Commons by the last elections for Sligo and New Rors.
+They get on about as well as Lord PALMERSTON'S Government; which, though it succeeds in the Paris Conference, has lost two votes in the House of Commons by the last elections for Sligo and New Ross.
 We contrast this non-success with the success of the distinguished persons to whom we have alluded.
-There is no question as to the efficacy of the strychnine given to Mrs. DOVE; and DOVE accordingly has been found by the Coroner's jury. to have been successful in his measures for getting rid of his wife.
-PALMER's agent, Mr. JOHN SMITH, is even making some way in getting. up a scientific defence, by converting the testimony for the prosecution into evidence for the defendant; and the grand jury have ignored the bill in the case of WALTER PALMER.
+There is no question as to the efficacy of the strychnine given to Mrs. Dove; and Dove accordingly has been found by the Coroner's jury to have been successful in his measures for getting rid of his wife.
+PALMER's agent, Mr. JOHN SMITH, is even making some way in getting up a scientific defence, by converting the testimony for the prosecution into evidence for the defendant; and the grand jury have ignored the bill in the case of WALTER PALMER.
 This week we have another branch of criminal business opened to the public view-the export of young girls from London to Hamburg.
 We see that the high politicians of Hamburg are vaunting that the attempts of the English Government agents to enlist soldiers for the Foreign Legion, although continued with great activity, are defeated by the greater activity of the local authorities, who arrest these lawless agents.
-The police of Hamburg do not arrest the agents who enlist young girls in London, or-abduct them by force and guile.
+The police of Hamburg do not arrest the agents who enlist young girls in London, or abduct them by force and guile.
 On the contrary, to the enlistment of that fated legion the police of Hamburg give passive assistance.
 That is the grand way in which Hamburg retaliates the English attempts to undermine its moral neutrality.